UBC-MDS/Song_Key_Mode_and_Popularity_on_Spotify/README.md

 ## Spotify Analysis Proposal

-In music, most notes can have a lower or a higher pitch.
-Same as with beats making a song more "likeable", we believe that the mode of a song interfers on a person's preference to listen to it more.
+In music, "keys" are sets of notes which sound harmonious together.
+One of the most distinguishing features of a musical key is its "mode" which we can categorize as "major" or "minor."
+These two modes affect the mood of music similarly to how certain beats may make songs more "likeable."
+Music that is written in a major key mode usually sounds happy, while music that is written in a minor key mode usually sounds sad or serious.
+We are interested in whether these modes (major vs. minor) of songs' keys affect their popularity.

-Through this evaluation, we will go through spotify's data sets to analize whether people are actively listening to more songs that are on the higher or lower mode.
-As a null hypothesis, we would think this mode would not interfer with likeability.
+Through this evaluation, we will go through Spotify's data sets to analyze whether people are actively listening to more songs that are in major key modes or minor key modes.
+As a null hypothesis, we would state that this mode would not affect songs' popularity.

-1) Question: Does a song with a higher note make it more likeable?

-2) Name of dataset: Top Spotify Tracks of 2017 (top-tracks-of-2017.csv) and Spotify's Worldwide Daily Song Ranking (data.csv)
+**1) Name of dataset:** Top Spotify Tracks of 2017 (top-tracks-of-2017.csv) and Spotify's Worldwide Daily Song Ranking (data.csv)

 Link to the data sets: We loaded the dataset using tidyverse in R.

 https://www.kaggle.com/edumucelli/spotifys-worldwide-daily-song-ranking
 https://www.kaggle.com/nadintamer/top-tracks-of-2017

-3) Analysis:
+**2) Question** (inferential): Is there an association between the key mode (major or minor) of songs and their popularity?

+**3) Analysis:**

-We want to determine if the role of a mode modifies the popularity of a song in Spotify.
-We know the 100 most popular songs, however, we would like to see what the 10 most popular usually look like.
+We want to determine if key mode is associated with the song popularity in Spotify.
+We know the 100 most popular songs.
+However, we might analyze the key mode of the 10 most popular ones.

-Our estimate would be the proportion of songs with mode 1 and songs with mode 0 in the top 10.
+Our estimate would compare the proportion of songs in a major key mode that rank within the 10 most popular to the proportion of songs in a minor key mode that rank within the 10 most popular.

-In order to do this analysis, we will use Hypothesis tests and confidence intervals to see how the proportions change for different groups depending on the mode.
+In order to do this analysis, we will use hypothesis tests and confidence intervals to see how the proportions change for the 2 groups depending on the key mode.

-Null Hypothesis : Songs with mode 1 are listenend just as much as songs with mode 0.
-(Same proportion)
+Null Hypothesis: Songs in a major key mode are listened to in the same proportion as songs in a minor key mode by Spotify users.

-Alternative Hypothesis: Songs with mode 1 are not listened in the same proportion as songs with mode 0.
+Alternative Hypothesis: Songs in a major key mode are listened to in the same proportion as songs in a major key mode by Spotify users.

-4) In order to evaluate this proportions, we need to do some wrangling between Spotify data bases.
-In the top 100, we need to merge all the attributes of each song - particullarly, mode.
+In order to evaluate these proportions, we need to do some wrangling between the Spotify datasets.
+In the top 100, we need to merge all of the attributes of each song - particularly, `mode` which is the variable that represents key mode in the dataset.

-We will consider a threshold of 0.05.
+We will consider a threshold of 0.05 for our hypothesis test.

+**4) Summarization Suggestions:**

+We might summarize the data as a p-value for our null hypothesis along with a table containing our test statistic and confidence intervals for the popularity of the songs in each of the two key modes.
+We could visualize the data in this table as error bars in a plot overlaid with a jitter plot of our sample observations.